eclipse-kura/kura/_posts/dev/2014-12-01-bluetooth-le-beacon-scanner-example.md

 *  [Deploy and Validate the Bundle](#deploy-and-validate-the-bundle)

+{% include alerts.html message="This guide uses the deprecated Kura Bluetooth APIs.
+Please consider to use the new [ones](beacon-apis)." %}

 ## Overview

 The Bluetooth Beacon Scanner example is a bundle for Eclipse Kura that uses the Bluetooth LE service to search for near Beacon devices.
 A Beacon device is a Bluetooth Low Energy device that broadcasts its identity to nearby devices.
 It uses a specific BLE packet, called beacon or advertising packet, that contains the following information: